-Spiritual direction is about you and your relationship with God.
-You set the agenda and topics.
-The director listens on your behalf for God and says very little.
-Instead of teaching, the director creates a safe place where you can listen for the Spirit to speak to your heart, and where you can share anything with complete confidentiality.
+Spiritual direction is about an individual and their relationship with God.
+The directee sets the agenda and topics, while the director listens for God on their behalf and says very little.
+Instead of teaching, the director creates a safe place where seekers can listen for the Spirit to speak to their heart, and where anything can be shared and handled in confidentiality.

 How is spiritual direction different from counseling or coaching?

 Spiritual direction is not the same as counseling or coaching.
-People go to spiritual directors in order to develop a deeper connection with God.
+People meet with spiritual directors in order to develop a deeper connection with God.
 It is not coaching, since the director does not presume to be an expert, telling the directee what to do.
 The seeker sets the agenda, while the director says very little.
-Whatever is said is handled confidentiality by the director.
+A code of ethics governs the confidentiality of what is said.

 The role of a spiritual director is like that of a butler.
-They meet with you and usher you into the presence of Christ.
+A director meets with and ushers a seeker into the presence of Christ.
 Directors do not give answers or instructions.
-Rather, they stand and pray with you as you enter into the Presence of Christ Himself.
-The director is there to gently assist and reflect as you become aware of God’s leading.
+Rather, they accompany and pray with directees as they enter into the Presence of Christ Himself.
+The director is there to gently assist and reflect as directees become aware of God’s leading.